-- Data & field test results on bite rates
+- Data and field test results demonstrating bite rates

 - Multimedia aids: images, diagrams, videos

-- Safety & supervision tips for young anglers
+- Safety and supervision advice for young anglers

-Let’s dive into the world of rugged, easy‑to‑use topwater lures that will help your kids land everything from bluefish and mackerel to snappers, all while keeping the experience fun and frustration‑free.
+Let’s delve into the world of resilient and user-friendly topwater lures designed to help your kids catch everything from bluefish and mackerel to snappers, keeping the experience enjoyable and hassle-free.

 1.1 Instant Visual Feedback